-Blue finance is working with government, communities, NGOs and business leaders to establish a co-management arrangement for the conservation of 70% of the most endangered coral reef habitats of Barbados.
+Blue finance is working with government, communities, NGOs and business leaders to establish a co-management arrangement for the conservation of coral reef habitats.

 Our work is aimed at finding long term, sustainable financing for and to assist in the establishment of the Barbados Marine Management Area (BMMA).
-The BMMA is expected to restore Barbados marine biodiversity, improve the tourism attractiveness of Barbados and create significant job opportunities in tourism and fishery sectors.
+The proposed BMMA is expected to assist with the restoration of Barbados´ marine biodiversity, improve the tourism attractiveness of Barbados and create significant job opportunities in the tourism and fishery sectors.

-The Blue finance project in Barbados is supported by the Government of Barbados and implemented by the Coastal Zone Management Unit, Ministry of the Environment and Drainage with the support from the Ministry of Tourism and the Ministry of Industry, International Business, Commerce and Small Business Development.
+The Blue finance project in Barbados is supported by the Government of Barbados and implemented by the Coastal Zone Management Unit, Ministry of the Environment and Drainage.
+3 additional Ministries: Finance and Economic Affairs, Industry, International Business, Commerce and Tourism have also indicated interest.